+The Individuals with Disabilities Education Act (IDEA) Part B and the Connecticut General Statutes sections 10-76a through 10-76dd provide for the provision of special education for children with disabilities ages 3 through 21 “who, by reason thereof, need special education and related services.”
 Special education means “specially designed instruction” that meets the unique needs of students with disabilities.
 In addition to instruction in the classroom, special education includes instruction at home, in a hospital, and in other institutions; physical education; speech pathology (if considered special education instruction); and vocational education.
-Special education and related services are part of students’ individualized education programs (IEP), which detail the educational program tailored to meet students’ specific educational needs.
+Special education and related services are part of a student’s individualized education program (IEP), which details the educational program tailored to meet the student’s specific educational needs.

-What is Occupational Therapy?
+What is occupational therapy?

-- Improving, developing or restoring functions impaired or lost through illness, injury, or deprivation;
+- Improving, developing, or restoring functions impaired or lost through illness, injury, or deprivation;

-- Improving ability to perform tasks for independent functioning when functions are impaired or lost;
+- Improving ability to perform tasks for independent functioning when functions are impaired or lost; and

-- Preventing, through early intervention, initial or further impairment or loss of function.
+- Preventing, through early intervention, initial or further impairment, or loss of function.

-What is the Purpose of Occupational Therapy?
+What is the purpose of occupational therapy?

-- Acquire and express sensory motor information;
+- Acquire and express sensory-motor information;

-- Perform daily living activities required for school functioning and move through the school environment;
+- Perform daily living activities required for school functioning and move through the school environment; and

 - Assume student functions, which include: